 2. Nigella Sativa

 Another option for reducing TPO antibody levels is Nigella Sativa, also known as Black Seed.
-In a study on the use of black seed in Hashimoto’s, TPO levels were reduced, T3 levels were increased, and a reduction in body mass index was seen.
+In a clinical study on the use of black seed in Hashimoto’s, TPO levels were reduced, T3 levels were increased, and a reduction in body mass index was seen (see study).

 Black seed is commonly used as a spice, however, in recent times it has gained popularity for its ability to reduce weight.
 It can be inferred that this effect is due to its thyroid boosting properties.